m5vnv4sjvtc/automated-robustness-supplementary/README.md

 (assert (=> (hbSC e1 e2) (not hb e1 e2)))
 ```

-## Verification strategy for checking robustness

-## Tool workflow for verifying libaries

 ## Detailed explanation of Treiber stack
 We first present the code for a Treiber stack implementation that we have
 considered for verification.
 This library implementation has two methods